rikhoffbauer/chrome-devtools-mcp-server/docs/tool-reference.md

 ### `evaluate_script`

 **Description:** Evaluate a JavaScript function inside the currently selected page.
-Returns the response as JSON so returned values have to JSON-serializable.
+Returns the response as JSON so returned values have to be JSON-serializable.

 **Parameters:**